monkey-debugger/lovelace-tempometer-gauge-card/README.md

-# End Of Life
-As you can see in issues, I don't take too much time to answer to every needs, because lack of time / skill !
-There won't be any updates from now.
-I will remove the card from HACS default, you will still be able to use it with HACS custom repository.

 # Lovelace tempometer-gauge-card

 A Home Assistant lovelace custom gauge card for barometer, thermometer, humidity meter or anything you want with custom icons.